bkhartmire/bkhartmire.github.io/_posts/2018-01-29-redirect_to_v_render.markdown

 By using render instead of redirect_to, my edit view still has access to the variables assigned in my controller action when the new request is sent.
 Because @review was assigned to the edited_review instance variable I defined in my controller, my edit form now has access to its validation errors and is thus able to correctly display all the error messages.

  **Redirecting didn’t carry any of that data from my controller to the view page.
-Redirect_to *re*-requests a new URL.
+Redirect_to re-requests a new URL.
 A brand new request was being sent to the edit controller action oblivious to everything my user had already gone through! **

 Redirect_to works well on line 34 of my controller action because @review had already been updated.
 The updated version is saved to my database on line 33, so there’s no need to use render.